azl397985856/frontend-test/README.md

 without testing, adding new feature or fixing bug is tough.

 It's hard to guarantee the code added doesn't effect the old code.
-> fix a bug, produce two or more bug.
+(fix a bug, produce two or more bugs)

 But things are diffrent if your code base is well tested. sure, you can deploy your app without fear.